jarecoo/practice/notes.md

 - Daily: meditate, plan, do, relax, meditate.
 - Develop character
 - “Character is a powerful defense in a world that would love to be able to seduce you, buy you, tempt you, and change you.
 If you know what you believe and why you believe it, you’ll avoid poisonous relationships, toxic jobs, fair-weather friends, and any number of ills that afflict people who haven’t thought through their deepest concerns.
 That’s your education.
 That’s why you do this work” The Daily Stoic, p.132
 - Commit to things with substance, over which you have a measure of control. “‘Then what makes a beautiful human being?
 Isn’t it the presence of human excellence?
 Young friend, if you wish to be beautiful, then work diligently at human excellence.
 And what is that?
 Observe those whom you praise without prejudice.
 The just or the unjust?
 The just.
 The even-tempered or the undisciplined?
 The even-tempered.
 The self-controlled or the uncontrolled? the self-controlled.
 In making yourself that kind of person, you will become beautiful — but to the extent that you ignore those qualities, you’ll be ugly, event if you use every trick in the book to appear beautiful.’
-Epictetus, Discourses, 3.1.6b-9; Our standards for what’s attractive are incredibly un-stoic in that we prize and extol things people have almost no control over — high cheekbones, compexion, height, piercing eyes.
+Epictetus, Discourses, 3.1.6b-9; Our standards for what’s attractive are incredibly un-stoic in that we prize and extol things people have almost no control over — high cheekbones, complexion, height, piercing eyes.
 Is it really that beautiful to win the genetic lottery?
 Or should beauty be contingent on the choices, actions, and attributes we develop.
 An even keel, a sense of justice, a commitment to duty.
 These are beautiful traits — and they go much deeper than appearances.“ The Daily Stoic, p.140
+- “Is something good or bad?
+Is this right or wrong?
+Ignore everything else.
+Focus only on your choices” The Daily Stoic, p.142

 ### Be Smart
 - You have a powerful brain, use it, exercise it.
 You want to keep it good and string for your whole life.